BluuChipp/-Analyze-network-layer-communication/README.md

 # -Analyze network layer communication

 # Project Objective
-- analyze DNS and ICMP traffic in transit using data from a network protocol analyzer tool. identify network protocol utilized in assessment of the cybersecurity incident.
+- analyze DNS and ICMP traffic in transit using data from a network protocol analyzer tool. identify network protocol utilized in assessment of an cybersecurity incident.

 # Tools
 - network analyzer tool tcpdump